Code-Institute-Submissions/Milestone_project_1-7/README.md

 ### Credits

 #### Content
-+ all content of this site was written by the website developer
++ All content of this site was written by the website developer

 #### Code
 The [Bootstrap](https://getbootstrap.com/) library was used to structure parts of the website